DIlloney/Speedrunner-Mod/README.md

 A Minecraft mod that makes Minecraft Speedrunning easier.

 Welcome to the **_Speedrunner Mod!_**
 _This is the official github page, where all of the main code can be found.
-Changelogs, features list, and more are on the website.._
+Changelogs, features list, and more are on the website._

 This mod changes the Vanilla aspects of **_Minecraft Speedrunning_** and _completely_ overhauls it!